How do I read every line of a file in Python and store each line as an element in a list?

 with open('file.txt') as fp: lines = fp.read().split("\n")

-Could also use the loadtxt command in numpy.
-This checks for fewer conditions than genfromtxt so it may be faster.
+You could also use the loadtxt command in NumPy.
+This checks for fewer conditions than genfromtxt, so it may be faster.

 textFile = open("E:\Values.txt","r") textFileLines = textFile.readlines()

 You could simply do the following, as has been suggested:

 1) You store all the lines in memory.
 In the general case, this is a very bad idea.
 The file could be very large, and you could run out of memory.
 Even if it's not large, it is simply a waste of memory.